t42011/BLOPS7/README.md

 > [!IMPORTANT]
->I'm obviouisly not responsible for any bans, this was made to get more acquainted with c++ and gain some knowledge .
+>I'm obviously not responsible for any bans, this was made to get more acquainted with c++ and gain some knowledge .
 ## Credits:

 Offsets and decryption is from [@UtterlyTV](https://www.unknowncheats.me/forum/members/5347170.html)